Charcoal or gas grilling?

 - Have some wine.
 The antioxidants in wine provide a partial antidote to the HCA and PAH.
 Open a good bottle of wine, let the steaks rest for a few minutes after taking them off the grill and enjoy a fantastic meal with your family and friends!

-Back to our original question: It’s true.
+Back to the original question: It’s true.
 According to the American Institute for Cancer Research (AICR), marinating can reduce HCA formation by as much as 92- 99 percent.

 About the Author